ChanSuri/GymGenius/ThingSpeak/README.md

 ### Data Collection
 The service collects data from MQTT topics and processes them in real time.
 Supported data types include:
 - **Temperature and Humidity** for the *Cardio Room*, *Lifting Room*, and *Changing Room*.
-- **Occupancy Status** for the entire gym.
+- **Occupancy Status** for the entire gym in the *Entrance Room*.
 - **Aggregated Machine Availability** for various gym machines (e.g., treadmills, elliptical trainers).

 Once data is collected, it is uploaded to ThingSpeak via REST API calls, where it can be visualized and analyzed.

 In addition, **TA_reader** processes this real-time data and generates files that store historical information for each room separately.
-These historical records provide insights into the availability, usage, and environmental conditions in the *Cardio Room*, *Lifting Room*, *Changing Room*, and other gym spaces.
+These historical records provide insights into the occupancy, availability, usage, and environmental conditions in the *Cardio Room*, *Lifting Room*, *Changing Room*, and *Entrance Room*.

 ---